 1053 to 1050

 The name of Samuel's sons that served as judges of Israel are Joel (the oldest) and Abijah.
 Because of their corrupt behavior, the nation's elders ask Samuel to anoint them a human king like all the nations around them (1Samuel 8).
-Samuel anoints Saul as the first human king over Israel in 1050 B.C.
+Samuel anoints Saul as king over Israel in 1050 B.C.